 Notable Scholars Promoting Innovative Research and Ethics Lecture Series

-The Notable Scholars Promoting Innovative Research and Ethics (NSPIRE) lecture series includes training on ethical decision-making and the responsible conduct of research.
-The events are open to anyone in the Virginia Tech community who is interested in research integrity and ethical scholarship, and the sessions count toward the 8-hour in-person Responsible Conduct of Research (RCR) training requirement for certain federal awards.
+The Notable Scholars Promoting Innovative Research and Ethics (NSPIRE) lecture series offers training on ethical decision-making and the responsible conduct of research.
+Events are open to all Virginia Tech community members interested in research integrity and ethical scholarship.
+Sessions count toward the eight-hour, in-person Responsible Conduct of Research (RCR) training requirement for certain federal awards.

 The series encompasses a peer-to-peer learning format where notable Virginia Tech scholars share their work and the ethical decisions they face in their research journey.
 The sessions are beneficial to attendees as they engage with scholars who demonstrate high-quality research practices, adhere to policies and regulations, and practice thoughtful, ethical decision-making.